joe-singh/joe-singh.github.io/index.md

 Prior to Berkeley, I was raised in Dubai and Singapore and born in New Delhi.
 I am a huge basketball fan and love reading, especially about history and geopolitics - watch me geek out over the Indian Ocean in my blog [In Dire Straits](./straits.md).

-When not doing any of the above, I am usually trying to learn a new language (currently Latin).
+When not doing any of the above, I am usually trying to learn a new language (nunc linguam Latinam disco!).
 I am also always looking out for amazing kebabs, so if you know where to get some or want to discuss physics, you can get in touch with me [here](mailto:joesingh@stanford.edu).

 View this page [en Français](./index-fr.md), [Türkçe](./index-tr.md), [in Italiano](./index-it.md)